-How to Introduce a Baby to a Pacifier
+How and When to Introduce a Baby Pacifier So They Can Self-Soothe

-Parents need to look for a consistent pattern of feeding before popping in the paci and to not freak out if the child doesn't take it.
+Parents need to look for a consistent pattern of feeding before popping in the pacifier — and not freak out if the baby doesn't self-soothe.

 Some kids simply won’t take to the pacifier, and that’s okay as well.
 They’ll very likely suck on their fingers (or their parents’ fingers) in between feedings.
-Digit sucking carries its own antiquated stigma, but it’s natural.
-It’s an instinct.
+Digit sucking carries its own antiquated stigma, but it’s a natural instinct.
 “Babies have a natural need to suck,” Breach says.
 “Sucking is one of the earliest instincts, and it’s a comfort mechanism.”